Cancel anytime

 Industry Overview

-The property and casualty (P&C) insurance industry is highly competitive and heavily regulated, influenced by factors like interest rates, weather events, and economic conditions.
+The property and casualty insurance industry is highly competitive and influenced by factors such as economic conditions, regulatory changes, weather patterns, and technological advancements.
+There is increasing use of data analytics and telematics.

 Positioning